Keyboard shortcuts

 πŸ’‘ Concept: Lido Architecture

-Lido is the largest liquid staking protocol (~70% market share of ETH LSTs).
+Lido is the largest liquid staking protocol (dominant market share of ETH LSTs, historically 60-70%+).
 Understanding its architecture is essential because most DeFi LST integrations target wstETH.

 User Lido Protocol Beacon Chain